 Inserting a device, such as a catheter, into arteries and veins is one of the most common medical procedures.
 These devices are called vascular access devices.

 Anyone in hospital who is seriously ill will have one or more vascular access devices inserted.
 These allow medicines and fluids to be given quickly.
 These devices may also be inserted if there is a high number and volume of medicines that needs to be given.

-This page gives you a summary of the types of vascular access devices that may be inserted in people who are in the intensive care unit (ICU) of a hospital.
+This page gives you a summary of the types of vascular access devices that may be inserted in people who are in the intensive care unit (ICU).

 This is also called a peripheral intravenous cannula, a PIVC or a drip.

 A cannula is a thin short hollow plastic tube that is inserted into a vein for a short period of time.

 Cannulas are used to give fluids and/or medicines directly into the vein.
 This means that the person will get the effects of the treatment more quickly than if taken by mouth.